 In Hermitage, Tardieu Laurent produces 1 Hermitage Rouge wine and 1 Hermitage Blanc.

-Serving and Decanting Tardieu Laurent Hermitage with Wine, Food, Pairing Tips
+Serving Domaine Tardieu Laurent with Wine, Food, Pairing Tips

 Tardieu Laurent Hermitage Blanc is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

 Tardieu Laurent has in past produced a Cuvee Classique, Eremites and a Vieilles Vignes, all from Hermitage.
-None of those wines are being produced in Hermitage today.
+None of those wines are being produced today.

-The few wines I’ve tasted from Cote Rotie and Hermitage produced by Tardieu Laurent seem to retain too much of an oaky quality, even after a decade of bottle age.
+The few wines I’ve tasted from Cote Rotie and Hermitage produced by Tardieu Laurent seem to retain a strong oaky quality, even after a decade of bottle age.

 Tardieu-Laurent Wine Tasting Notes